Kira Sabin

 Bio

-Kira Sabin is an American wildlife and landscape painter.
+Kira Sabin is an American nature and wildlife painter.
 They have a BFA from the Minneapolis College of Art & Design majoring in drawing and painting.
 Their work combines impressionist ideals with realist techniques, often featuring animals or ghosts to create a comforting and nostalgic atmosphere in surrealist or naturalistic environments.
 Best known for their involvement in the Federal Duck Stamp Contest, they’re a strong advocate of animal and wetland protection.
 Their work has been featured on CBS Mornings, Buzzfeed, Hyperallergic, Audubon, Ducks Unlimited and more.
-They have won third place in the National Young American Creative Patriotic Art Competition in 2017, and have painted murals in their hometown of Hutchinson, MN.
+Sabin’s drawing of a female Wilson’s Phalarope accompanies the 2024 federal duck stamp as its companion species.
+Other accomplishments include winning third place in the National Young American Creative Patriotic Art Competition in 2017, and having painted murals in their hometown of Hutchinson, Minnesota.
 They have been a part of eight group exhibitions and participates in MCAD’s annual art sale.

 Artist Statement